PilarGarciaE/pilargarciae.github.io/README.md

 # Pilar García Echevarría

-Systems Engineer specialized in Project Management with more than 4 and a half years experience at IT project in small, medium and big projects throughout the life cycle of the project / Blogger/ food photographer/ drummer/ Shopaholic / Cat lover  :bowtie:
+Systems Engineer specialized in Project Management with more than 5 years experience at IT project in small, medium and big projects throughout the life cycle of the project / Blogger/ food photographer/ drummer/ Shopaholic / Cat lover  :bowtie:

 Industry Experience:
 - E-Government